exercism/problem-specifications/sieve.md

 composite (i.e. not prime) the multiples of each prime, starting with the multiples of 2.

-Create your range, starting at two and ending at the given limit.
+Create your range, starting at two and continuing up to and including the given limit. (i.e. [2, limit])

 The algorithm consists of repeating the following over and over: